mavenecommerce/mbootstrap/README.md

 ## How to use

-Really it is very-very easy to use :)

-Develop process as usual for Magento theme (more about front-end develop for Magento you can see on [Designer's Guide To Magento](http://www.magentocommerce.com/design_guide/articles/working-with-magento-themes))
+Develop process as usual for Magento theme (more about front-end develop for Magento you can see on [Designer's Guide To Magento](http://info2.magento.com/rs/magentoenterprise/images/MagentoDesignGuide.pdf))

 ### Create your theme based on Magento-Bootstrap theme

 You need create custom theme based on Magento-Bootstrap theme.
 After `git clone` command you will have next folder hierarchy:

 ```
 .